SashaSaw/SAMOTA-Lib/README.md

 ## Install

-First to clone the repo run: git clone
+1. First, to clone the repo run: git clone https://github.com/SashaSaw/SAMOTA-Lib.git

-(how to install the required packages/libs)
+2. Then, open the cloned library: cd place/where/you/cloned/the/repository

+3. pip install virtualenv (if you don't already have virtualenv installed)

+4. virtualenv <name of env> (to create your new environment)

+5. source <name of env>/bin/activate (to enter the environement)

+6. pip install -r requirements.txt

+That should be it.
+You're ready to use the library!

 ## How to Run

-a short desrcription on how to run (example photographs of what should be seen)
+To run the an example implementation of the library simpy run the command 'python main.py' in the terminal.

 ## How to Test